-Understanding the geological evolution of the Arctic basin itself relies largely on deciphering the geology of the surrounding landmasses such as Svalbard.
-Historically, a lot of Arctic research was conducted along N-S gradients - by Norwegians in Svalbard, Danes in Greenland, Swedes and Finns in northern Fennoscandia, Russians in Siberia, US Americans in Alaska, and Canadians in Arctic Canada.
-110 The same could be said for the tertiary educational systems, where students often study in their country or continent of origin.
-In contrast, Arctic indigenous students often move from their homes to study outside the Arctic, as most higher education institutes are located south of the Arctic Circle.
-Svalbard, however, has no indigenous population and all UNIS students have to migrate north to undertake studies there.
-However, such a latitudinal and unilateral framework limits a true systems-wide 115 perspective and the basic and applied scientific discoveries that come with it.
-A circum-polar approach, with multi-national partners also from non-Arctic nations with significant Arctic research programmes (e.g., Germany, South Korea, China), is required.
-Furthermore, to understand the deep time evolution of this part of the world, and its place in the global system, a wide spread of geoscience disciplines needs to be integrated.
-Ideally, research and educational projects should reflect this by spanning across both 120 spatial and temporal scales.
+Understanding the geological evolution of the Arctic basin itself relies largely on deciphering the geology of the surrounding landmasses.
+Historically, a lot of Arctic research is conducted along N-S gradients - by Norwegians in Svalbard, Danes in Greenland, Swedes and Finns in northern Fennoscandia, Russians in Siberia, US in Alaska, and Canadians in Arctic Canada.
+The same could be

+- 100 said for the tertiary educational systems, where students often study in their country or continent of origin.
+However, such a latitudinal and unilateral framework limits a true systems-wide perspective and the basic and applied scientific discoveries that come with it.
+A circum-polar approach, with multinational partners also from non-Arctic nations with significant Arctic research programmes (e.g., Germany, South Korea, China), is required.
+Furthermore, to understand the deep time evolution of this - 105 part of the world, and its place in the global system, a wide spread of geoscience disciplines needs to be integrated.
+Ideally, both research and educational projects should reflect this by spanning across both spatial and temporal scales.

 A limiting factor to conducting research in the Arctic are the financial costs.
 This is particularly true for scientific field campaigns, whether conducted via land, sea, air or space.
 Universities and academic institutions (whether funded internally or via external funding agencies) thus take a deliberate and measured approach to acquire funding to support such activities.
-Another consideration is the carbon footprint related to travel to and from the Arctic, with many researchers becoming increasingly aware of the balance between climate change and its impacts on the environment, and undertaking the research and knowledge transfer about it (e.g., INTERACT, 2022).
-In addition to research, the role of education (here considering tertiary-level courses) and student mobility to and from (and within) the Arctic is crucial.
+In addition to research, the role of education (here considering tertiary-level courses) and student mobility to and from (and within)-the Arctic is crucial.
 The intersection of scientific research and education in the Arctic is thus an emerging opportunity.

-Several pedagogical-meets-research approaches or activities have been recently implemented regarding Arctic and polar science.
-For the geosciences, these include a high school classroom implementation of the Arctic Climate Connections curriculum (Gold et al., 2015), a special volume focusing on polar education (Gold et al., 2021), and insights into developing a field course in Arctic Glaciers and Landscapes (Malm, 2021).
+115 Several pedagogical-meets-research approaches or activities have been recently implemented.
+For the geosciences, these include a high school classroom implementation of the Arctic Climate Connections curriculum (Gold et al., 2015), a special volume focussing on polar education (Gold et al., 2021) or insights into developing a field course in Arctic Geology (Malm, 2021).